Fast Fat Burning Exercises – Burn More Fat In Less Time

 - Repeat the process for the 2nd round

 Give it a try and feel the burn guys!
 It’s not easy at first and you may find it difficult but you will feel great after doing it.
 For those of us who are starting HIIT and looking for a quick workout to get into, this will work wonders.
 Remember you do not have to do the same exercises I do when it comes to this.
-Those of us who may find this to challenging consider the following exercises.
+Those of us who may find this too challenging consider the following exercises and create your own fast fat burning workout!

-Here is a list of exercises you can choose from to create your own 4 minutes HIIT workout:
+Here is a list of exercises you can choose from to create your own 4-minute fast fat burning HIIT workout:

 - Jump Squats